raster/mfo-static-website/_exhibits/2021-ali-wagner-sculpts.md

 ---
-# note: title, decription, image are used for SEO
+# note: title, description, image are used for SEO

 title: "Ali Wagner Sculpts"
 slug: ali-wagner-sculpts